giladkr/write-ups/hxp-2021/caBalS_puking/README.md

 * https://github.com/bepaald/signalbackup-tools (cpp)
 * https://github.com/SoftwareArtisan/signal-backup-exporter (python :))

-Both seems to request 30 digits passphrase to decrypt the db.
+Both seem to request 30 digit passphrase to decrypt the db.
-The tools seems to read iv and salt from the backup header.
+The tools seem to read iv and salt from the backup header.
 I used `signalbackup-tools` on both files to check their properties:

 ```bash
 $ ./signalbackup-tools signal-2021-11-29-22-02-26.backup 000000000000000000000000000000